RishabhRD/450DSA/dynamic_programming/important.md

 required element.
 It takes O(1) space.
 In O(n) we can use dp to store where the required element was and start from next (as we assume range is sorted).
 It takes O(n) space.

+## 31.cc : Longest common substring

+Here substring is asked so we need to look at suffix instead of maintaining subsequence.
+Then we take maximum of all.